Emil Viklicky’s trumpet summit

 22 June 2017: Fog Arts’ Emil Viklicky, whose Live At The Box album we reissued last month, was joined on stage for a surprise jam at Reduta jazz club in Prague on Tuesday night (20 June) by the great Wynton Marsalis and Marcus Printup.
 Our photo shows Viklicky (right) with Marsalis and the Czech drummer Jirka Stivin.

 Wynton and Marcus were in town for a Jazz at Lincoln Center Orchestra collaboration with the Czech Philharmonic.
 Marsalis is the Orchestra’s co-founder and artistic director, and Printup has been part of its horn section since 1993.
 Their connection with Viklicky includes The Mystery of Man (2004), an orchestral piece that Emil composed for the Wynton Marsalis Big Band based on the texts of Vaclav Havel, while Printup and Viklicky have performed together several times.
-An album of one such performance at Prague Castle in 2007 is being reissued by Fog Arts very soon.
+An album of one such performance at Prague Castle in 2007, Jazz At The Castle, will be reissued by Fog Arts soon.
 In the meantime, you can watch a video snippet from Emil’s Tuesday-night jam with Wynton and Marcus here.

 Jazz improvisation award